Bypass navigation bar

-The Kitchen Classroom Lab is a replica of a commercial kitchen with a full complement of all the equipment you’ll find on the job, set up for both small- and large-volume production.
+The Kitchen Classroom Lab is a replica of a commercial kitchen with the equipment you’ll find on the job, set up for both small- and large-volume production.
 There is a separate bakery and pastry kitchen.
 Both are regularly inspected by the city of Dallas’ Health Department as a commercial kitchen operation.

-The college each spring sponsors “Bits and Bites,” a community event and fundraiser for friends and supporters of the Food and Hospitality Institute.
+“Bits and Bites,” a community event and fundraiser.
 Local restaurants and beverage vendors showcase their sweet and savory offerings at this tasting experience that also offers great networking opportunities for our culinary students.